bl3e967/medium-articles/README.md

 # medium-articles

 This repository hosts the accompanying code to the Medium blog articles written by [Benjamin Lee](https://medium.com/@bl3e967).

+Each article is accompanied by a Jupyter notebook that can be used while reading to help understanding.

-The code for each article can be found in their respective folders under the same name.
+The code for each article can be found in their respective folders under the same name as the title.

 ## Articles